AneebKhan/EurowingsTask/README.md

 4. **Retrofit2** : Used for calling Imgur Gallery API.
 5. **LiveData** : Used for reactive programming
 6. **Glide** : Used for loading gallery images.

-## Notes
-Total duration: ~8h.
-- Paper prototyping: ~30'
-- Search for assets online: ~30'
-- Setup project: ~15'
-- Setup project dependecies:  ~15'
-- Setup project architecutre: ~2h
-- Model creation: ~40'
-- Base classes: ~40'
-- Main Screen UI: ~40'
-- Filter Mechanism: ~2h

-Decision made because of restricted time/improvements with more time:
-- Use of RxJava.
-- Use of Dagger2 for DI
-- Better error handling.
-- Implentaion of Unit and UI testing but i tried to write as much testable code as possible.